SerenTera/aa-orb-replacer/README.md

 If anyone has any suggestions for better replacements, feel free to do so~

 ## Config
 `switchColors` - Default false.
-True reverses the replacement, where, with black aura debuff, you hit the black orb instead.
+True reverses the replacement, where light orb is replaced with stone orb from timescape and vice versa, thus, with black aura debuff, you hit the black orb instead.
 `instantDespawn` - Leave this to true or else it will stay around for longer than necessary

 ## Commands: